-PUSHBUTTONS: The six numbered pushbuttons let you return to your favorite stations.
-You can set up to 18 stations (six AM, six FM1 and six FM2).
-Just:
+The six numbered pushbuttons let you return to your favorite stations.
+You can set up to 18 stations (six AM, six FM1 and six FM2) by performing the following steps:

 - 1. Turn the radio on.

-- Press AM FM to select the band.
+- 2. Press AM FM to select AM, FM1 or FM2.

-- Tune in the desired station.
+- 3. Tune in the desired station.

 - 4. Press and hold one of the six pushbuttons.
 The sound will mute.
-When it returns, release the button.
-Whenever you press that numbered button, the station you set will return. - 5.
-Repeat the steps for each pushbutton.
+When it returns, release the pushbutton.
+Whenever you press that numbered pushbutton, the station you set will return.

+- 5. Repeat the steps for each pushbutton.